What Is Depression? Depression Meaning, Risk Factors, And Types

 PMDD as a mental health condition

 PMDD, or premenstrual dysphoric disorder, is a type of depression that exists in 5% of women of childbearing age.
-This specific kind of depression is explained as an extreme form of premenstrual syndrome (PMS).
+This specific kind is explained as an extreme form of premenstrual syndrome (PMS).
 PMDD is the result of changing hormones after ovulation.
 The change can result in a menstruating person feeling tense, having panic attacks, experiencing a lower sense of energy, binge eating, feeling long-lasting irritability, and even having suicidal thoughts.

 Although a standard case of PMS would account for some binge eating and irritability, people with PMDD experience depression symptoms to the extreme.
 They see significant changes in their own mental health.